for Artisans, Dancers, Musicians,

 In Haiti I exhibited at the Musée d’Art Haitien,

-one-woman show at the Stills: The Photography Gallery where she was a collective member; and in 1980
+photographs for a one-woman show at the Stills: The Photography Gallery where I was a collective member.

 I am an independent filmmaker, photographer and videomaker and also taught filmmaking and digital media at Cornell University from 1979 to my retirement from teaching in 2012.
 Living in Ithaca, New York, I continue to create digital media work as a producer, director, and/or editor of video documentaries; photography; and experimental work including projections for multi-media live-performance dance, theatre and music.